The mayor of Denver has actually suggested that the cops not enforce marijuana law next week in Denver during the Democrat convention.

 Can you imagine the slideshows?

-Can you imagine the pictures?
+Can you imagine the pictures, the videos, the computer models?

 My lord.

-And one of the people that fits in his group is Obama's half-brother, because he lives in a nine by six shack with no plumbing.
+And one of the people that fits in his group is Obama's half-brother because he lives in a nine-by-six shack with no plumbing.

 By the way, how many homes did Jay Rockefeller have?

-See, these questions are never asked by the Libs.
+See, these questions are never asked by the libs.

-Doesn't Al Gore have a bunch of houses, too?
+Doesn't Al Gore have a bunch of houses too?

-How many houses is Al Gore have?
+How many houses does Al Gore have?

 We can play this game if they want to.